Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: The Formulation of a Proactive Detector

-A hybrid PBNE is a strategy profile satisfying the definition \ref{def:pbne} that is neither pooling nor separating.
 To obtain the attacker's best-response strategies $\sigma^*_1,\sigma^*_0$ under the detector's optimal decision rule $\delta^*$ as in \eqref{eq:receiver_np}, we solve the generalized KKT conditions \cite{luenberger1997optimization} of the optimization problem \eqref{eq:potential} and arrive at the following sufficient conditions for finding a pair of equilibrium strategies for the attacker:

 \begin{assume} Let \eqref{eq:potential} be the optimization problem for the attacker in the signaling game $\mc{G}_2$ with $0<\lambda<\infty$.
 We assume that there exists $\zeta\in \left[\underset{m\in M}{\sup} \frac{f_0(m)}{f_1(m)},\;e^{\frac{1}{\lambda}}\underset{m\in M}{\sup} \frac{f_0(m)}{f_1(m)}\right]$ such that